necto128/Cryptoplatform/README.md

 ## Project 2: Coin Base
 [Coin Base](https://github.com/necto128/Projects/tree/Coin-Base) is a microservices project where the **Coin Base** service serves as the main application for managing and analyzing cryptocurrency data.

-The **get_currency_data** microservice, built with FastAPI, is responsible for fetching real-time data from various cryptocurrency exchanges.
+The **Get currency data** microservice, built with FastAPI, is responsible for fetching real-time data from various cryptocurrency exchanges.
 It retrieves and aggregates market data, sending it via Kafka to the main **Coin Base** service, ensuring users have access to the latest market information in a seamless manner.